ChrisHal/PTU2BIN/README.md

 PTU2BIN was build using version 2.2.1 of cxxopts, newer versions might contain breaking changes.

-### Windows

-The recommended way is to use VisualStudio and build using the VisualStudio solution file `PTU2BIN.sln`.
-Currently, VisualStudio 2019 ist used to develope and test PTU2BIN.

-Alternatively, the you can use `cmake`.
-Just follow the instructions given for the **Linux** build.

-### Linux

 The build process uses `cmake`.
 You will need a C++ compiler installed.
-(This should also work on other platforms, including Windows.)
 To install from scratch, first clone the repository:

 `git clone https://github.com/ChrisHal/PTU2BIN.git`